 - Older poison ivy vines look woody and almost furry with a lot of tendrils on either side of it.
 Cutting the vine will kill the plant from the cut forward if there are no more connections to the soil.

 - Poison ivy has three leaves.
 It looks very much like the five-leaved Virginia creeper.
-They may grow in the same place.
+They may grow in the same area.

 - Poison ivy tends to get brown “worts” on it.